CHALLARAKESHREDDY/Todos_Assignment/README.md

 Saving Tasks: Saving tasks might involve storing them in some way, like in the browser's local storage, so that the tasks persist even if I refresh the page.

-User Interaction: JavaScript handles user interactions, like clicking buttons and inputting text.
-Event listeners are often used to respond to these interactions.